softwarefactory-project/sf-operator/doc/user/nodepool_config_repository.md

 ## Configuring Nodepool launcher

-The configuration provided in `nodepool/nodepool.yaml` will be appended to the [base configuration](../../controllers/static/nodepool/generate-config.sh).
+!!! danger

-> Please take care not to override any of the base settings
+    Please take care not to override any of the base settings!

+The configuration provided in `nodepool/nodepool.yaml` will be appended to the base configuration.

+??? question "What happens during a `config-update` job?"

+    When a change to nodepool's configuration is merged, the following script is run to update the pods running nodepool:

+    ```bash title="controllers/static/nodepool/generate-config.sh"
+    --8<-- "controllers/static/nodepool/generate-config.sh"
+    ```

 For each provider used in the Nodepool launcher configuration, nodepool must be able to find the required connection credentials.
-Please refer the deployment documentation about [setting up provider secrets](../deployment/nodepool#setting-up-provider-secrets).
+Please refer the deployment documentation about [setting up provider secrets](../deployment/nodepool.md#setting-up-provider-secrets).

 ### Use an official cloud image within an OpenStack cloud